yukiryo/calorie-calculator/README.md

 - **Meal Total (Grand Total)**: Add multiple items to a history list to calculate the total calorie intake for a full meal.
 - **☁️ Cloud Sync**: Sync your saved foods across devices with Supabase integration.
 Supports email login/registration.
 - **Custom Food Library**: Save frequently used foods with their energy values.
 Quick-fill with one tap.
 Supports editing.
 - **PWA Support**: Installable as a native app on iOS and Android.
 Offline capable.
-"App-like" experience with locked scrolling (smartly enabled when content overflows).
+Optimized for iOS with immersive status bar and native-like feel.
-- **Premium UI**: Dark mode with Glassmorphism frosted glass effects.
-Custom modals replace native browser dialogs.
+- **Premium UI**: Dark mode with Glassmorphism effects.
+Completely custom alerts and modals (no native browser dialogs).
 - **Responsive**: Fluid typography and layout that adapts to any screen size.
 - **Privacy Focused**: All calculations happen locally in your browser.
 Cloud sync is optional.